Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Results

 The algorithm was implemented with $N_x = 200$ ensemble members and $N_\theta = 1000$ parameter particles, values found to yield stable posterior estimates without excessive computational burden.
 All results and graphical outputs presented below were obtained using eSMC$^2$.

-Figure~\ref{fig:mpox_state} shows the estimated daily incidence and $R_{\text{eff}}(t)$ over time.
-The filtered mean trajectories closely track the observed case counts, while the credible bands reflect the uncertainty associated with both stochastic epidemic dynamics and reporting noise.
-The estimate of $R_{\text{eff}}(t)$ indicates values well above one during the early growth phase, followed by a steady decline after the declaration of the state of emergency, and eventually stabilizing below one as the epidemic subsides.
-The estimated latent SEIR trajectories and transmission rates are shown in Figure~\ref{fig:latent_mpox} in the Appendix~\ref{app_mpox}.
+Fig.~\ref{Fig7} shows the estimated daily incidence and $R_{\mathrm{eff}}(t)$ over time.
+The filtered trajectories closely follow the observed case counts, while the credible bands reflect uncertainty arising from both stochastic epidemic dynamics and observation noise.
+The estimated $R_{\mathrm{eff}}(t)$ indicates sustained transmission above one during the early phase of the outbreak, followed by a decline after the declaration of the state of emergency, and eventual stabilisation below one as the outbreak subsides.
+For benchmarking purposes, we additionally report results obtained using the standard SMC$^2$ algorithm under identical model and prior specifications.
+In Fig.~\ref{Fig7}, SMC$^2$ results are shown using 95\% credible interval bounds (solid orange lines) together with the posterior median trajectory (dotted orange line), enabling a direct comparison of both central estimates and uncertainty quantification between the two methods.

-Figure~\ref{fig:mpox_param} presents the posterior trajectories of key epidemiological parameters, with corresponding priors and posterior summaries reported in Table~\ref{tab:mpox_param}.
+Fig~\ref{Fig8} presents the posterior trajectories of key epidemiological parameters, with corresponding priors and posterior summaries reported in Table~\ref{Tab2}.
 As more data are assimilated, these parameters become increasingly well-identified, as reflected by the progressive narrowing of the posterior intervals.
-The analysis indicates a mean incubation period of approximately $5.3$ days (95\% CrI: $4.6$--$6.2$ days), consistent with early empirical estimates reported by \citet{madewell2023serial}, and a mean infectious period of approximately $18.2$ days (95\% CrI: $15.2$--$22.2$ days).
+The analysis indicates a mean incubation period of approximately $5.3$ days (95\% CrI: $4.6$--$6.2$ days), consistent with early empirical estimates reported by \cite{madewell2023serial}, and a mean infectious period of approximately $18.2$ days (95\% CrI: $15.2$--$22.2$ days).
 The overdispersion parameter $\phi$ exhibits posterior mass distinctly separated from zero, confirming substantial extra-Poisson variability.
 For comparison, we also implemented the standard SMC$^2$ algorithm under identical model and prior settings.
-Results in Figure~\ref{fig:mpox_com_param} in the Appendix~\ref{app_mpox} show that both methods produce a very similar evolution of the filtering distributions for the parameters, indicating that the ensemble-based approximation in eSMC$^2$ accurately captures posterior uncertainty.
-Notably, A single run with these settings required approximately 16 minutes of CPU time, compared with nearly 2.5 hours for the equivalent SMC$^2$ implementation, demonstrating the efficiency gains achieved by the EnKF-based approach.
+Results reported in Appendix \ref{appF} show that both methods produce a very similar evolution of the filtering distributions for the parameters, indicating that the ensemble-based approximation in eSMC$^2$ accurately captures posterior uncertainty.
+Notably, a single run with these settings required approximately 16 minutes of CPU time, compared with nearly 2.5 hours for the equivalent SMC$^2$ implementation, demonstrating the efficiency gains achieved by the EnKF-based approach.